unclecode/crawl4ai/README.md

 - 🧩 **Proxy Support**: Seamlessly connect to proxies with authentication for secure access.
 - ⚙️ **Full Browser Control**: Modify headers, cookies, user agents, and more for tailored crawling setups.
 - 🌍 **Multi-Browser Support**: Compatible with Chromium, Firefox, and WebKit.
+- 📐 **Dynamic Viewport Adjustment**: Automatically adjusts the browser viewport to match page content, ensuring complete rendering and capturing of all elements.

 </details>